 Hands-On Rural Life Skill#3: Maintaining an Electricity Supply

 Electricity means more in the country than it does in the city because private water systems rely on electricity to operate.
-This is why a growing number of people are preparing themselves to provide their own power in case of blackouts.
+This is why a growing number of people are preparing themselves to provide their own power in case of blackouts, even long-term blackouts.
 Here’s what I’ve learned about generators:

 CHOOSING A GENERATOR: A 3500 watt portable gas-powered generator is a good minimum size for operating lights, a water pump, a fridge and a small cooking device.

-- STARTING A RELUCTANT GENERATOR: If your gasoline generator won’t start after a long time in storage, remove the air cleaner and squirt a tablespoon of gasoline into the carburetor before trying to start again.
+- STARTING A RELUCTANT GENERATOR: If your gasoline generator won’t start after a long time in storage, drain the stale fuel from the carburetor bowl using the drain screw (every carburetor with a bowl has this kind of screw).
+Close the drain screw then let fuel from the tank fill the bowl before attempting to start again.
+9 times out of 10 this will allow a stored motor to start.
+Still having trouble?
+Remove the air cleaner and squirt a tablespoon of gasoline into the carburetor before trying to start again.
 No need to take your carb off, just inject a little gas and pull the starter cord.
-I keep big veterinary syringes on hand for jobs like this, and fuel injection often works when nothing else does.
+I keep big veterinary syringes on hand for jobs like this, and fuel injection of this kind often works when nothing else does.

 - DON’T FORGET THE MOTOR OIL: Besides a stock of fuel, keep a couple of gallons of motor oil on hand for your generator.
-Most need an oil change every 24 to 100 hours or 1 to 4 days of running time.
+Most need an oil change every 24 to 100 hours.
+That’s only 1 to 4 days of running time.

 Hands-On Rural Life Skill#4: Food Production & Storage